 If you’re looking for portable power in the Apple ecosystem, the MacBook Pro immediately leaps out.
-But the iPad Pro is also a very capable contender for your attention, especially after its most recent update.
-The new compact frame, beefy processor, Apple Pencil support, and Magic Keyboard case all make it a very strong choice for working on the go.
+But the iPad Pro is also a very capable contender for your attention, especially after its 2020 update.
+The new compact frame, beefy processor, Apple Pencil support, and Magic Keyboard cover all make it a very strong choice for working on the go.

 Apple often touts its iPads as computer replacements, but how true is that when the iPad Pro is put up against the MacBook Pro?
 That’s a score we aim to settle.